trimstray/the-practical-linux-hardening-guide/lib/post_install_tasks/keep_system_updated.md

 - close up problems of security that has been discovered
 - it can improve the stability of the system
-- improvements the system stacks, e.g. network stack
+- improvements the system stacks or network stacks

 #### :eight_pointed_black_star: Make sure that the system is up to date